 Strength Training Circuits

-A typical circuit might include:
+A standard circuit could include:

 - Push-ups